What is Brain Health?

 So do your brain a favor, and relax.
 This doesn’t just mean distracting yourself by pulling out your phone, but setting a genuine intention to take it easy on yourself and putting that intention into practice.
 There is a whole world of wonderful ways to relax—doing yoga, taking a warm Epsom salt bath, going for a walk in nature, having sex, watching a funny movie and spending time with friends or loved ones are just a few examples.
 As with exercise, find ways to relax that work for you!
 Your brain will thank you.

 Start Eating the Right Foods

 But what we eat is what fuels our brains.
-When we put in poor fuel, well, we get what we pay for.
+When we put in poor fuel, we get what we pay for.
 Poor diet not only leads to everything you would expect poor diet to lead to—weight gain, chronic disease, and digestive trouble—but also to mental, emotional and cognitive conditions like depression, anxiety, and brain fog.

 More than one expert has noted that “if your ancestors wouldn’t know that it’s food, don’t eat it.”

-But when we change our diet, we can often affect our whole experience.
+But when we change our diet, we often affect our whole experience.
 What should we eat?
 Whole, natural foods.
-This means lots of vegetables (especially greens), as well as fresh fruits, clean proteins like beans, lentils, almonds or walnuts and healthy fats like coconut oil, avocados or olive oil.
+This means lots of vegetables (especially greens), as well as fresh fruits, clean proteins like beans, lentils, almonds or walnuts and healthy fats like coconut oil, avocados, or olive oil.
 Eat whole grains or pasture-raised meats, eggs and dairy in moderation.

 The more colorful your plate, the better.
 This gives your brain the raw materials it needs to thrive.